 Tori joined the Abacus team in 2014 and has quickly become a valuable clinical team member working with both centre-based and school-based students.
 Tori’s background as a disability professional and excellent interpersonal and communication skills saw her recently move into Case Management at Abacus.
 As part of this role Tori conducts individual ABA therapy sessions with students, assists with training of new therapists, and liaises with the Clinical Director on programs between Clinical Meetings.

 Jack Massey has been an ABA therapist at Abacus since 2013, while at the same time completing a Bachelor of Arts at Melbourne University, majoring in Psychology.
-Jack went on to complete his Honours year, and this year moved into a Case Management role at Abacus.
-Jack has worked across students of all ages at Abacus and is the newest member of our Case Management team.
-He also works as a research assistant for a University Professor, and in the future aims to complete a Masters of Psychology and become a clinical child Psychologist and ABA Program Supervisor.
+Jack went on to complete his Honours year, and is currently a Case Manager and Therapy Co-ordinator at Abacus.
+Jack aims to complete a Masters of Psychology and become a clinical child Psychologist and ABA Program Supervisor.

 Amanda Daniel has been an ABA therapist at Abacus since 2014, while at the same time completing a Bachelor of Psychological Science at Deakin University.
 Amanda is now undertaking a Honours degree in Psychology.